Tests of general relativity: Cosmological tests

 Tests of general relativity on the largest scales are not nearly so stringent as Solar System tests.
 The earliest such test was the prediction and discovery of the expansion of the universe.
 In 1922, Alexander Friedmann found that the Einstein equations have non-stationary solutions (even in the presence of the cosmological constant).
 In 1927, Georges Lemaître showed that static solutions of the Einstein equations, which are possible in the presence of the cosmological constant, are unstable, and therefore the static universe envisioned by Einstein could not exist (it must either expand or contract).
 Lemaître made an explicit prediction that the universe should expand.
 He also derived a redshift-distance relationship, which is now known as the Hubble Law.
 Later, in 1931, Einstein himself agreed with the results of Friedmann and Lemaître.
 The expansion of the universe discovered by Edwin Hubble in 1929 was then considered by many (and continues to be considered by some now) as a direct confirmation of general relativity.
-In the 1930s, largely due to the work of E. A. Milne, it was realised that the linear relationship between redshift and distance derives from the general assumption of uniformity and isotropy rather than specifically from general relativity.
+In the 1930s, largely due to the work of Edward Arthur Milne, it was realised that the linear relationship between redshift and distance derives from the general assumption of uniformity and isotropy rather than specifically from general relativity.
 However the prediction of a non-static universe was non-trivial, indeed dramatic, and primarily motivated by general relativity.

 Some other cosmological tests include searches for primordial gravitational waves generated during cosmic inflation, which may be detected in the cosmic microwave background polarization or by a proposed space-based gravitational-wave interferometer called the Big Bang Observer.
 Other tests at high redshift are constraints on other theories of gravity, and the variation of the gravitational constant since Big Bang nucleosynthesis (it varied by no more than 40% since then).

 In August 2017, the findings of tests conducted by astronomers using the European Southern Observatory's Very Large Telescope (VLT), among other instruments, were released, and positively demonstrated gravitational effects predicted by Albert Einstein.
 One of these tests observed the orbit of the stars circling around Sagittarius A*, a black hole about 4 million times as massive as the sun.
 Einstein's theory suggested that large objects bend the space around them, causing other objects to diverge from the straight lines they would otherwise follow.
 Although previous studies have validated Einstein's theory, this was the first time his theory had been tested on such a gigantic object.
 The findings were published in The Astrophysical Journal.